SesQ: A Surface Electrostatic Simulator for Precise Energy Participation Ratio Simulation in Superconducting Qubits: Method

-The Green's function $G^\text{prm}_l$ mirrors the electrostatic Green's function in the two-layer structure.
-The Ogata quadrature method can be used to efficiently compute the Hankel transform $\mathcal{H}^{-1}\{ \tilde G^\text{sct}_l \}$, resulting in the total field Green's function as
+By analytically isolating $\tilde G^\text{prm}_l$, we properly account for the $1/r$ singularity in the spatial domain, ensuring that the residual scattered field $\tilde G^\text{sct}_l$ is straightforward to integrate numerically.
+Hence, the Ogata quadrature method can be used to efficiently compute the Hankel transform $\mathcal{H}^{-1}\{ \tilde G^\text{sct}_l \}$, resulting in the total field Green's function as